tan-may16/Deblurred-and-Denoised-Reconstruction/README.md

-# Deep learning pipeline for denoised and deblured reconstruction
+# Deblurred and Denoised Reconstruction
 Project for 16824: Visual Learning and Recognition
+A Deep Learning based pipeline for deblurred and denoised 3D Reconstruction